Dale County, Alabama: Education

 Most areas are zoned to Dale County School District.
-However four municipalities have their own school districts: Daleville City School District, Dothan City School District, Enterprise City School District, and Ozark City School District.
+However four municipalities have their own school districts: Daleville City School District, Dothan City Schools, Enterprise City Schools, and Ozark City Schools.
 Additionally residents of Fort Rucker are assigned to schools operated by the Department of Defense Education Activity (DoDEA), for elementary school.

 Students beyond the elementary level at Fort Rucker may attend non-DoDEA schools for secondary levels, with an on-post family choosing one of the following three options: Daleville City, Enterprise City, or Ozark City.